-- Virtual happy hours: Social time is important to employee’s morale, so host low-pressure virtual happy hours regularly to keep your team connected.
+- Virtual happy hours: Social time is important to employee morale, so host low-pressure virtual happy hours regularly to keep your team connected.
 Encourage employees to set them up themselves.
-This small gesture can help avoid social isolation so often felt by remote employees
+This small gesture can help avoid the social isolation so often felt by remote employees.

 - Remote talent shows: Turn on the camera and let everyone show off their secret talents.
 You’ll be surprised and delighted to see what they can do.

 - 2 truths and a lie: This is a simple game that reveals so much so quickly about your team.
 In your next virtual meeting, go around and have everyone share two truths and lie about themselves.
 Have fun guessing which one was the lie!